kirei7/imdbdata/README.md

 5. On successful completion of a batch job You will be notified
 6. On unsuccessful completion You also will be notified
 7. To properly end application go to localhost:8080/system/shutdown.

+NOTE
+If You want to launch an application with in-memory database, You should only run following commands in project root folder (the one with pom.xml file):
+$ mvn clean
+$ mvn package -P test
+These commands will package ready-to-run application which can be launched WITHOUT MySQL.